Citation: Midtgaard, Rune. RepFocus - A Survey of the Reptiles of the World. (www.repfocus.dk). Latest update:

 Remarks:

-Chapple & Keogh (2004) suggested that the New South Wales population actually represents whitii.
-They also suggested that margaretae and personata represent separate species, although they did not formally separate the two forms.
+Chapple & Keogh (2004) suggested that the New South Wales population actually represents whitii, which is followed herein.

 Distribution: